 How difficult is the Island peak climb in Nepal?
 These notes are intended to assist you and better understand risks of going to altitude but still wishing to climb Island peak.

 We run 6 to 8 trips a year to Island peak and having been doing this since 2009.
-We have the best footage, full time climbing Sherpa’s who fix our own ropes and manage the climb professionally.
+We have the best footage, full time climbing Sherpa’s who fix our own ropes and manage the climbs professionally.
 All our climbs are professionally guided.
-I have lead 13 expeditions to Island peak with a wealth of knowledge and experience on this mountain.
+I have led 13 expeditions to Island peak with a wealth of knowledge and experience on this mountain.
 Check out our trips in 2018 / 2019 / 2020

 This is brief information and questions answered on Climbing Island peak and not designed to be comprehensive in any way.
 If you decide to join one of our climbs we send you a 45 page full brief on the climb.
 Read some REVIEWS from our trips.
 I have climbed Island peak 10 times to date and happy to go through training plans, give full detailed kit list and explain how our Island peak climbs run.
 CLICK HEREfor our packing video.
 Ultimately climbing at altitude is a dangerous sport and claims many casualties each year.
 One of the guiding principals of mountaineering is that an individual climber takes responsible for his or her own safety.
 If you cannot accept this then this information and probably climbing in general is unlikely to suit you.Read what one of our climbers had to say about their Island peak climb.

 Q: Where is Island Peak?